Q. What is the F.A.Q. Page?

 q.
 Well, then how does the artist get paid?

 A. Art in a gallery has one of two kinds of statuses.
 1) There are consignment pieces, which the artist gets the majority of the money from the sale, and then the other part goes to the gallery, which is their fee for selling the painting.
 How much each side gets is decided by the gallery and the artist, together, as business partners.
 Artists that sell in any gallery are usually no longer allowed to sell their artwork privately, making their art more expensive (to cover the costs of having someone sell their art, among other things).
 2) The other kind of selling of a painting makes the artist NO MONEY, directly.
 This is when the gallery has bought the art themselves, and are selling it.
 This still benefits the artist, because it helps get their art farther out in the art community to be seen by new people, in new places, which, in turn, helps their status, slowly letting their artwork be worth more as their popularity increases.
 This is usually how art travels after the artist has passed away.
 All art sales help the artist in some way.

 Q. I want to sell art at your gallery! how do I do that?

 A. Unfortunately we are NOT taking on any more artists.
 Please do not contact us to make an exception.
 The reason for our firmness is because we get multiple requests, on a weekly basis, of artists wanting to get into our gallery.
-At the moment, we are WAY too full for more artists -- on the very rare occasion we will make an exception.
+At the moment, we are much too full for more artists.

 Q. Will you make an exception and take me on consignment?